ReflxctionDev/ReflxctionDev/README.md

 ### [WaterProof Blazes](https://reflxctiondev.github.io/WaterProofBlazes)
 A plugin which was made upon a friend's request, yet I thought it'd be useful to release it.
 Blazes could now play in the rain and swim on the beaches with this plugin!
 ### [StaffJQ](https://reflxctiondev.github.io/StaffJQ)
-A fulfilled request made upon someone.
+A fulfilled request made upon someone, which sends special messages when a staff joins